YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++
 ydb_gdscert
 ++++++++++++++
 **ydb_gdscert (gtm_gdscert)** specifies the initial setting that controls whether YottaDB processes should test updated database blocks for structural damage.
 If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", YottaDB performs a block-level integrity check on every block as a process commits it.
-Within a running process, VIEW "GDSCERT":value controls this setting.
+Within a running process, `VIEW "GDSCERT":value <../ProgrammersGuide/commands.html#gdscert-value>`_ controls this setting.
 By default, YottaDB does not check database blocks for structural damage, because the impact on performance is usually unwarranted.

 +++++++++++++++
 ydb_hupenable
 +++++++++++++++
 **ydb_hupenable (gtm_hupenable)** specifies the initial value that determines whether a YottaDB process should recognize a disconnect signal from a PRINCIPAL device that is a terminal.
 If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", the process receives a TERMHANGUP error if the OS signals that the terminal assigned to the process as the PRINCIPAL device has disconnected.
-Within a running process, USE $PRINCIPAL:[NO]HUP[ENABLE] controls this behavior.
+Within a running process, `USE $PRINCIPAL:[NO]HUP[ENABLE] <../ProgrammersGuide/ioproc.html#hupenable>`_ controls this behavior.
 By default, YottaDB ignores such a signal, but a process that ignores the signal may subsequently receive an IOEOF or a TERMWRITE error from an attempt to respectively READ from, or WRITE to the missing device.
 YottaDB terminates a process that ignores more than one of these messages and, if the process is not in Direct Mode, sends a NOPRINCIO message to the operator log.

 ydb_hupenable was added to YottaDB effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.